-To qualify for an Employment Pass for Singapore, candidates need to have an offer for a specialised or management-level job in the country.
+Employment Pass applicants need to have an offer for a specialised or management-level job in the country.

-Applicants that are recent graduates of a good internationally recognised university will need to be set to earn at least 3,600 SGD a month, though more experienced candidates would likely need to be offered more to qualify – the Ministry of Manpower (MOM) determines whether the amount is in line with local standards.
+Applicants who are recent graduates of well-respected international universities will have to earn above a set amount a month to be considered for an EP – the Ministry of Manpower (MOM) determines whether the amount is in line with local standards.

-Expats wouldn’t apply for themselves, however; it’s done by the employer or an employment agent on their behalf before they arrive in Singapore.
+Expats wouldn’t apply for themselves.
+The application is made by the employer or an employment agent on their behalf before they arrive in Singapore.

-The duration of an EP is up to two years for first-time applicants and can be renewed for up to three years.
+An EP is valid for up to two years for first-time applicants and can be renewed for up to three years.

-Candidates who earn 5,000 SGD a month or more can have their employer apply for a Dependant’s Pass for their (legally married) spouse and children younger than 21 years old.
-Separate applications will need to be made for each family member.
+EP holders who meet financial requirements can have their employer apply for a Dependant’s Pass for their (legally married) spouse and children younger than 21 years old.
+Separate applications must be made for each family member.

-Applicants also need to have relevant work experience and have earned a degree, diploma or technical certificates that includes at least one year of full-time study.
+Applicants also need to have relevant work experience and have earned a degree, diploma or technical certificate that includes at least one year of full-time study.

-As with the EP, candidates who earn more than 5,000 SGD a month can have their employer apply for Dependant’s Passes for eligible family members.
+As with the EP, candidates who earn more than a specified amount per month can have their employer apply for Dependant’s Passes for eligible family members.

-Each of the fields covered by the work permit has its own requirements.
-Being granted this kind of work permit for Singapore has become more difficult in recent years.
-The government has tightened quotas and many businesses have started focusing on retaining existing staff.
+Each of the fields covered by the work permit has different sets of requirements.
+Being granted this kind of work permit has become more difficult in recent years.
+The government has tightened quotas, and many businesses have started focusing on retaining existing staff.
 Expats in the country on this permit also can’t sponsor any family members to join them.